I'd Climb the Highest Mountain

-Plot summary
+Plot

-William Thompson (William Lundigan) is a minister from the Deep South who has recently married Mary Elizabeth (Susan Hayward), a woman from the city.
+William Thompson is a minister from the Deep South who has recently married Mary Elizabeth, a city woman.
 William is assigned a new parish and moves with his wife to a town in Georgia's Blue Ridge Mountains, where he tends to the spiritual and emotional needs of his small flock.
 The poverty and isolation of the region, and the everyday problems of local people, put a strain on the couple's faith and marriage.

 The townspeople have doubts about the new minister he must contend with, as well as helping his city-bred wife adjust to life in the country.
 As he shepherds his flock through hardships, including an epidemic leading to some deaths, he proves his worth as a pastor.